alanstevens/Contrive/readme.md

 #Contrive

-Contrive is a collection of utilities for Microsoft .NET based on my eperience in many codebases.
+Contrive is a collection of utilities for Microsoft .NET based on my experience in many codebases.

 Contrive contains an authentication and authorization system.